This Easy Thanksgiving Menu Is Perfect for Wine Lovers

 Add a splash of: Port

 Butternut squash tastes sweeter than ever when roasted (the cooking technique caramelizes the natural sugars) and filled with port-marinated apricots and cherries.
 Add almonds, and each bite of this squash recipe is stuffed with deliciousness—it gets even better, though!
-Top a slice of bread with cheese, then layer on the squash and fruit mixture (a fully loaded toast is so on-trend).
+Top a slice of bread with cheese, then layer on the squash and fruit mixture.
 This easy vegetarian Thanksgiving recipe will easily be a hit with veggie- and meat-lovers alike.

 Get the recipe: Roasted Butternut Squash Filled with Port-Soaked Fruit